 We have been and may continue to be subject to allegations that some of the items sold on our website are counterfeited or without authorization from the relevant brand owner.
-In addition, lefeng.com, the online retail website now owned by Lefeng which we acquired a 75% equity interest of in February 2014, has been subject to allegations that some of the items sold on the website are counterfeited or without authorization from the relevant brand owner.
-As of December 31, 2011, 2012 and 2013, we worked with 1,075, 2,759 and 4,287 brand partners, respectively.
+In addition, lefeng.com, the online retail website owned by Lefeng in which we acquired a 75% equity interest of in February 2014, has also been subject to allegations that some of the items sold on the website are counterfeited or without authorization from the relevant brand owner.
+As of December 31, 2012, 2013 and 2014, we worked with 2,759, 4,287 and 7,110 brand partners, respectively.
 We can provide no assurance that measures we have adopted in the course of sourcing such products to ensure their authenticity or authorization and to minimize potential liability of infringing third parties' rights will be effective.
 Any inadvertent sales of counterfeit, non-authentic or unauthorized items, or public perception of such incidents, could harm our reputation, impair our ability to attract and retain customers and cause us to incur additional costs to respond to any incident of this nature.
 In the event that counterfeit products, unauthorized products or products, images, logos or any other information on our website that otherwise infringes third parties' rights are sold or posted on our website, we could also face infringement claims.
 We have occasionally received claim letters alleging our infringement of third-party rights.
 Although we have not suffered any material adverse impact due to these claims, we cannot assure you that in the future, we will not be required to allocate significant resources and incur material expenses regarding such claims.
-We could be required to pay substantial damages or to refrain from the sale of relevant products in the event that a claimant prevails in any proceedings against us.
-Forms of potential liabilities under PRC law if we negligently participated or assisted in infringement activities associated with counterfeit goods include injunctions to cease infringing activities, rectification, compensation and administrative penalties.
-Moreover, our reputation could be negatively affected due to the negative publicity of any infringement claim against us.
-Any third-party claims may have a material adverse effect on our business, prospects, financial condition and results of operations.
+We could be required to pay substantial damages or to refrain from the sale of relevant products in the event that claimant prevails in any proceedings against us.
+Forms of potential liabilities under PRC law if we negligently participated or assisted in infringement activities associated with counterfeit goods include injunctions to cease infringing activities, rectification, compensation